klevu/jsv2-early-adopters/layout/category-navigation/README.md

 This category-navigation layout is an example of layout implementation extension for enabling functionality for the Category.
 Before starting, first, follow the example layout implementation [available here](/layout/layout-001).

 You will find the necessary resources for this layout [available here](/layout/category-navigation/resources).
 Please add these with the method applicable to your chosen framework.

-This category-navigation layout is an example for layout implementation

 Below code snippet is for the Shopify framework to accommodate the Shopify Collection inputs to the Category/Collection page.